sabeelmansuri/Epigenomics/README.md

 <i><b>Figure 1</b> Overview of steric hinderance caused by methylation of DNA, resulting in transcriptional repression.</i>

 #### Protein Binding
 There exist proteins that bind to CpG motifs if and only if they are methylated.
-These proteins are denoted “Methyl-CpG-binding domain proteins” (MBDs).
-MBD binding innately amplifies the steric hinderance mentioned above.
+These proteins are denoted “Methyl-CpG-binding domain proteins” (MBDs).<sup>3</sup> MBD binding innately amplifies the steric hinderance mentioned above.

 Their main repressional mechanism, however, is not steric.
 Rather, MDBs recruit histone deacetylases, proteins which remove acetyl groups from histones.
 (As we’ll see below, acetyl groups binding to histones relaxes chromatin condensation, making DNA more accessible for transcription factors.)
 In turn, chromatin condenses and transcription is significantly repressed.

 ### III.
 Case Study: DNA Methylation + Cancer
-To underscore the importance of DNA methylation on a broader scale, we mention its application with respect to cancer.
-Specifically, DNA hypermethylation of CpG islands near tumor suppressor genes has been observed in cancerous cells.
+To underscore the importance of DNA methylation on a broader scale, we mention its application with respect to cancer.<sup>11</sup> Specifically, DNA hypermethylation of CpG islands near tumor suppressor genes has been observed in cancerous cells.
 At the same time, oncogenes are often found with abnormally low DNA methylation levels, leading to their overexpression.
 As these improper methylation patterns proliferate through cell division, a tumor can form.

 An upside for this correlation, however, is that observing this pattern in tumor cells has opened the door for epigenetic treatment.
 There are currently drugs available that specifically target demethylation of tumor suppressor gene hypermethylation, and more are in development.